What do you need to open and operate a property management company in Florida?

 - Additional fees: Move-in fees, late fees, etc., repairs fees

-- Vendor passthrough charges: the vendors are charge 10-15% for each job they are given.
+- Vendor passthrough fees: the vendors pay 10-15% for each job they are given.

 Lately, I am noticing a trend for property management companies to charge the landlord less but add fees to tenants and vendors.
 This no doubt is the result of overcapacity in this market.
 However, that may change if we get into a recession.